-The alpha test discards a fragment conditional on the outcome of a comparison between the incoming fragment's alpha value and a constant value.
-If multiple colors are written by a fragment shader, the alpha value of fragment color zero is used to determine the result of the alpha test.
-The comparison is enabled or disabled with the generic Enable and Disable commands using the symbolic constant ALPHA\TEST.
+The comparison is enabled or disabled with the generic Enable and Disable commands using the symbolic constant ALPHA_TEST.
 When disabled, it is as if the comparison always passes.
-The test is controlled with func is a symbolic constant indicating the alpha test function; ref is a reference value.
-When performing the alpha test, the GL will convert the reference value to the same representation as the the fragment's alpha value (floating-point or fixed-point).
-For fixed-point, the reference value is converted according to equation 2.4 using the bit-width rule for an A component described in section 2.1.2, and the fragment's alpha value is rounded to the nearest integer.
+The test is controlled with func is a symbolic constant indicating the alpha test function; ref is a reference value clamped to the range [0,1].
+When performing the alpha test, the GL will convert the reference value to the same representation as the fragment's alpha value (floating-point or fixed-point).
+For fixed-point, the reference value is converted according to equation 2.3 using the bit-width rule for an A component described in section 2.1.2, If drawbuffer zero does not reference a buffer, the reference value is converted as if it were fixed-point with at least 8 bits of A. The fragment's alpha value is rounded to the nearest integer.

 '''

-void AlphaFunc( enum func, clampf ref);
+void AlphaFunc( enum func, float ref);

 '''